AimeeMalan/aimee-malan-personal-homepage/README.md

 ## About

-A single-page static site featuring a professional profile, career history, education, and contact details for Aimee Malan — Strategic Sales Consultant based in Cape Town, South Africa.
+A single-page static site featuring a professional profile, career history, education, and contact details for Aimee Malan.

 ## Stack